The QS (Quacquarelli Symonds) World University Rankings-2024

 The QS World University Rankings continue to enjoy a remarkably consistent methodological framework; compiled using six simple metrics that we believe effectively capture university performance.
 Since faculty area normalization was introduced in 2015 to ensure that institutions specializing in Life Sciences and Natural Sciences were not unduly advantaged, we have avoided fundamental changes.
 In doing so, we aim to ensure that year-on-year comparisons remain valid, and that unnecessary volatility is minimized.

-Thus, universities continue to be evaluated according to the following six metrics:
+Thus, universities are evaluated according to the following nine metrics/indicators:

 1. Academic Reputation